owid/sdg-tracker.org/pages/biodiversity.md

 <div class="col-md">
 <span>SDG Indicator 15.6.1</span>
 <h3>Benefits of sharing genetic resources</h3>
-<p><strong>Definition:</strong> Indicator 15.6.1 is the <i><q>number of countries that have adopted legislative, administrative and policy frameworks to ensure fair and equitable sharing of benefits</q></i>.<p>The The indicators shown track parties to protocols concerned with the promotion and sharing of genetic resources for plants, food and agriculture.</p>
+<p><strong>Definition:</strong> Indicator 15.6.1 is the <i><q>number of countries that have adopted legislative, administrative and policy frameworks to ensure fair and equitable sharing of benefits</q></i>.<p>The indicators shown track parties to protocols concerned with the promotion and sharing of genetic resources for plants, food and agriculture.</p>
 <p><strong>Goal:</strong> By 2030 <i><q>promote fair and equitable sharing of the benefits arising from the utilization of genetic resources and promote appropriate access to such resources</q></i>.</p>
 </div>
 <div class="col-md">